-The scholarships are open to postgraduate students who have an Honours 1 degree from an Australian university. who have gained admission to Cambridge and who are successful in winning an Overseas Research Student Award (ORS) awarded by Cambridge, for PhD studies in subjects relevant to Australia's needs.
-Scholarship application forms should be requested from Cambridge when applying for admission.
+The Cambridge Commonwealth Trust administers several scholarships for Australian Citizens to undertake postgraduate study at the University of Cambridge.
+Scholarship application forms should be requested from the University of Cambridge when applying for admission.
+Admission forms and copies of the Graduate Studies Prospectus are available from The Board of Graduate Studies, 4 Mill Lane, Cambridge CB2 1RZ, United Kingdom.
+By submitting one Scholarship Application Form, applicants will be considered for all the Trust's scholarships for which they are eligible.
 Information on how to apply is available from the Honorary Secretary, Australian Committee of the Cambridge Commonwealth Trust, c/o Dept of Classics, ANU, Canberra ACT 0200.
-Tel (06) 249 2913/8830, Fax (06) 249 5039.
+Tel (02) 6249 2913/8830, Fax (02) 6249 5039.
 Applications for admission to Cambridge close 31 December and scholarship applications close 30 April in the following year.

-The Cancer Research Fellowship Programme (L, I, R)
+The Cancer Research Fellowship Programme (I,L,R)